 - The Day After Tomorrow:

 - In the first minutes, a science station has been set up on the Antarctic ice shelf.
 A crack in the snow appears.
 Moments later, a crevasse divides the camp in two.
 Naturally it's Played for Drama.

-- Later, a sled is sucked into a hole that appears in the snow.
+- Subverted later in the movie when a sled is sucked into a hole that appears in the snow.
 Moments later it's revealed that it's actually not a crevasse but a hole in the glass roof of a shopping mall buried in the snow!